matthieucadiot/ProofKawahara.jl/README.md

 ## Proof of solitons

 The present code provides the rigorous numerics for the proof of solitons of the Kawahara equation using the analysis of [1] (specifically the Section 6).
-In the beginning of the main code (main_proof_Kawahara), the user can choose the values for N, d, T and c, that are described in [1].
+The user can choose, line 504 of the code, the values for N, d, T and c, that are described in [1].
 In particular, T and c need to be chosen such that
  - $0 \leq T < 0.397$
  - $c < 1- \frac{a(T)^2}{4b(T)}$
 where